andymeneely/squib/docs/dsl/text.rst

 width
   default: ``:auto``

   the width of the box the string will be placed in.
 Stretches to the content by default..
-Supports :doc:`/units`.
+Supports :doc:`/units` and :doc:`/shorthands`.

 height
   default: ``:auto``

   the height of the box the string will be placed in.
 Stretches to the content by default.
-Supports :doc:`/units`.
+Supports :doc:`/units` and :doc:`/shorthands`.

 wrap
   default: ``:word_char``